Volvi, Thessaloniki

-Volvi (Βόλβη) is a community of the Volvi municipality.
+Volvi (Βόλβη) is a community in the Volvi municipality.
 Before the 2011 local government reform it was part of the municipality of Rentina, of which it was a municipal district.
-The 2011 census recorded 1,353 inhabitants in the community.
+The 2021 census recorded 844 inhabitants in the community.
 The community of Volvi covers an area of 92.77 km2.

 Administrative division

 The community of Volvi consists of four separate settlements: